How to Build a Fastio API Folder Structure

 Executing Fastio API Bulk Folders Creation

 Creating folders sequentially becomes a bottleneck for high-volume provisioning.
-Fastio API bulk folders strategies focus on optimizing the request payload and using concurrency.
-Minimizing the API footprint is the main goal when generating a massive directory tree for an enterprise migration.
+Fastio API bulk folders strategies focus on concurrency for siblings and a strict parent-before-child order.
+Minimizing round trips is the main goal when generating a massive directory tree for an enterprise migration.

-For example, if you are provisioning the standard multiple-folder template inside a newly created project root, you first wait for the root folder to be created.
-Once you have the root ID, you can launch five concurrent requests to generate the subdirectories.
+For example, if you are provisioning the standard multiple-folder template at the workspace root, launch five concurrent requests to .../storage/root/createfolder/.
 This method reduces the network latency overhead from five sequential round trips to the duration of the single longest request.
+Nested folders still wait on their parent id, then fan out the same way one level down.

 Managing Inheritance and Access Control